Stateful Behaviour

 , ScriptableObject

-Creating a condition
+Creating a Condition

-with Update()
+instances with an Update()

-- When a state is entered, all its conditions are activated and the state machine subscribes to their
+- When a state is entered, all its conditions are activated, and the state machine subscribes to their

 Triggered